 "Which is better between a foundation and trust?"

-These and similar questions are quite commonly asked and the answer is really that it depends on a variety of factors which must be considered for each client.
+The answer depends on a variety of factors which must be considered for each client.
 There are many similarities with trusts and foundations.
 For the purpose of this comparison we will narrow the focus to "private" foundations and trusts.
 The following is a comparison (if grossly oversimplified) between trusts and foundations covering the similarities as well as the key differences, advantages and disadvantages of each.

 The classic definition of a trust is (from Underhill & Hayton, Law of Trusts and Trustees):

 "A trust is an equitable obligation, binding a person (called a trustee) to deal with property owned by him (called Trust property, being distinguished from his private property) for the benefit of persons (called Beneficiaries or, in old cases, cestuis que trust), of whom he may himself be one, and any one of whom may enforce the obligation."

 A further definition of trusts, which is more in the form of a description, is that in the Hague Convention on the Law Applicable to Trusts and on their Recognition: